jimm/pmserver/README.md

 receive MIDI data through PortMidi.
 It works with one input and one output device at a time.

-It is best used to send and receive sysex messages, or as a MIDI monitor.
+This utility is best used to send and receive sysex messages or as a MIDI monitor.
 You can send any MIDI message you want, but it only makes sense for `pmserver` to explicitly receive sysex messages because otherwise it won't know when to stop listening.

 `pmserver` listens for commands on `stdin` and writes received sysex messages (in response to a read command) or all message (the monitor command) to `stdout`.
 Command error messages are written to `stdout` prefixed by the string "# ".
+Because `pmserver` responds to text commands on `stdin`, it is scriptable.

 A sample session: